elmahio/documentation/docs/logging-to-elmah-io-from-google-cloud-functions.md

+---
+title: Logging to elmah.io from Google Cloud Functions
+description: Configure error monitoring and log management on Google Cloud Functions with elmah.io.
+Simple install of the integration and you're flying.
+---

 # Logging to elmah.io from Google Cloud Functions

 Logging to elmah.io from Google Cloud Functions uses our integration with *Microsoft.Extensions.Logging*.
 To start logging, install the `Elmah.Io.Extensions.Logging` NuGet package through the Cloud Shell or locally: